top of page

 Search Kīpuka Kuleana

-20 items found for ""
+25 items found for ""

-• Kīpuka Kuleana | Who we are
+• Kīpuka Kuleana | Accomplishments

 • Volunteer | Kīpuka Kuleana

 Support Kīpuka Kuleana First Name Email Last Name Phone (optional) Where are you from / Where do you live?
-How would you like to kōkua (support) Kīpuka Kuleana?
-Volunteer time and skills Host a training workshop or presentation Partner with Kīpuka Kuleana on a project Fund or support Kīpuka Kuleana What skills or passions would you like to share? (e.g, bringing communities together through educational workshops, ʻāina research, social media/blogging, educating people about place, etc) Is there a place that you are interested in protecting?
+How would you like to kōkua (support)? * Volunteer time and skills Host a training workshop or presentation Partner with Kīpuka Kuleana on a project Fund or support Kīpuka Kuleana What skills or passions would you like to share? (e.g, bringing communities together through educational workshops, ʻāina research, social media/blogging, educating people about place, etc) Is there a place that you are interested in protecting?
 How did you find out about us?
 Questions or comments?
 Back Submit Mahalo nui for your kōkua!
 We'll reach out as opportunities arise.

 • Kīpuka Kuleana | Protection Of Cultural Landscapes

+Perpetuating kuleana to place through protection of cultural landscapes and family lands.
 KīPUKA KULEANA Perpetuating kuleana to place through protection of cultural landscapes and family lands This place will feed you, if you know how to take care of it. - Young Hāʻena Fisherman, 2009 On Kauaʻi, long-time families are losing connections to ancestral lands due to escalating land values, rising taxes, restricted access, development pressure and other challenges that threaten identity and perpetuation of cultural practice across generations.
-Established in 2018, Kīpuka Kuleana is a 501(c)(3) Hawaiʻi nonprofit organization and community land trust that protects ancestral lands under threat and revitalizes relationships between people and ʻāina (lands and waters) on Kauaʻi.
-We strive to grow kīpuka (places of community caretaking and cultural restoration) grounded in kuleana (responsibility) in every ahupuaʻa (traditional region) on Kauaʻi.
+Established in 2018, Kīpuka Kuleana is a 501(c)(3) Hawaiʻi nonprofit organization and community-based land trust that protects ancestral lands under threat and revitalizes relationships between people and ʻāina (lands and waters) on Kauaʻi.
+We strive to grow kīpuka (places of community caretaking and cultural restoration) grounded in kuleana (responsibility) in every ahupuaʻa (traditional land division from mountain to sea) on Kauaʻi.
+Vision Kupa ʻāina ʻohana (long-time families) continue to thrive in, share the history and practices of, and care for every ahupuaʻa (traditional land division from mountain to sea) on Kauaʻi.
 Mission Perpetuating kuleana, ahupuaʻa-based natural resource management and connection to place through protection of cultural landscapes and family lands.
-Vision Long-time families continue to live in, share the practices and history of, and care for every ahupuaʻa on Kauaʻi.
-WHO WE ARE WHO WE ARE WHAT WE DO SUPPORT US

 bottom of page